apache/flink/docs/getting-started/walkthroughs/datastream_api.zh.md

 Finally, the transaction amount is checked to see if it is small.
 If so, then the flag is set so that it can be checked by the next event.
+Notice that `ValueState<Boolean>` actually has three states, unset ( `null`), `true`, and `false`, because all `ValueState`'s are nullable.
+This job only makes use of unset ( `null`) and `true` to check whether the flag is set or not.

 ## Fraud Detector v2: State + Time = &#10084;&#65039;

-Many event-driven applications require a strong notion of time to complement their state.
+Scammers don't wait long to make their large purchase to reduce the chances their test transaction is noticed.
-For example, suppose you wanted to set a 24-hour timeout to your fraud detector; i.e., in the previous example transactions 3 and 4 would only be considered fraud if they occurred within 24 hours of each other.
+For example, suppose you wanted to set a 1 minute timeout to your fraud detector; i.e., in the previous example transactions 3 and 4 would only be considered fraud if they occurred within 1 minute of each other.
 Flink allows setting timers which serve as callbacks at some point in time in the future.

 Along with the previous requirements:

-* Whenever the flag is set to true, also set a timer for 24 hours in the future.
+* Whenever the flag is set to `true`, also set a timer for 1 minute in the future.
 * When the timer fires, reset the flag by clearing its state.
 * If the flag is ever cleared the timer should be canceled.